Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

-The work at LBL was supported by the Office of Science, Office of Fusion Energy Sciences, of the U.S. Department of Energy, and Laboratory Directed Research and Development (LDRD) funding from Berkeley Lab, provided by the Director, Office of Science, of the U.S. Department of Energy, work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy, under Contract No. DE-AC02-05CH11231.
+The work at LBL was supported by the Office of Science, Office of Fusion Energy Sciences, of the U.S. Department of Energy, and Laboratory Directed Research and Development (LDRD) funding from Berkeley Lab, provided by the Director, Office of Science, of the U.S. Department of Energy; and the work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy, under Contract No. DE-AC02-05CH11231.
 The ion irradiation at GSI are based on a UMAT experiment, which was performed at the M-branch of the UNILAC at the GSI Helmholtzzentrum für Schwerionenforschung, Darmstadt (Germany) in the frame of FAIR Phase-0.
-REL acknowledges support from the Academy of Finland under grant No.~265675 and Aalto University Centre for Quantum Engineering.
-MT acknowledges funding from the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No 730871.
+R.E.L. acknowledges support from the Academy of Finland under grant No.~265675 and Aalto University Centre for Quantum Engineering.
+M.T. acknowledges funding from the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No 730871.
+This work was also supported by the coordinated research project ``F11020'' of the International Atomic Energy Agency (IAEA).